jithinem/Student-Management-System/README.md

 ### Setup
 1. Clone the repository.
 2. Install dependencies:
-   npm install
+   npm install.
-   npm start
+   npm start.
    The app is initialized from server.js

 ## API
 ### APIs are for,
-creation of students by admin
-creation of tasks by admin
-update of tasks by students
-login for admin and students
-list of tasks
-list of task progress
-list of students
+creation of students by admin, creation of tasks by admin, update of tasks by students, login for admin and students, list of tasks, list of task progress, list of students